 How does this work?
 Well, since there is no limit to how often a Facebook advert can be segmented, it is possible to run an identical advert to as many as 500 different demographic and psychographic audience segments.
 Now, you can see which demographic has the highest conversion rate by using conversion tracking.
 Pretty amazing, huh?

 These five innovative and creative strategies for startup marketing can help you achieve success, even more than opting for expensive TV adverts and billboards.
 The majority of these are free, or borderline free, and it all starts with the way you perceive your product/service.
-Begin with “why”, not “what”, go out and talk about your business as much as you can, always be on the lookout for similar businesses and reach out to them, invest into promotional materials and use the social media to follow the market online at all times.
+Begin with “why”, not “what”, go out and talk about your business as much as you can, always be on the lookout for similar businesses and reach out to them, invest in promotional materials and use social media to follow the market online at all times.